SS Arcadian

-SS Arcadian was a Barrow-in-Furness built passenger liner constructed in 1899 by Vickers, Sons & Maxim Ltd for the Pacific Steam Navigation Company as SS Ortona.
-In World War I she served with the Royal Navy and was sunk by a U-boat in 1917.
+SS Arcadian was an ocean liner launched in Barrow-in-Furness in 1899 by Vickers, Sons & Maxim Ltd for the Pacific Steam Navigation Company as Ortona.
+She was renamed Arcadian when the Royal Mail Steam Packet Company acquired her in 1906.
+She was chartered for the Royal Navy in 1915, and was sunk by a U-boat in 1917.

-Pacific Steam Navigation Company service, 1899–1906
+Pacific Steam Navigation Company

 SS Ortona was the last ship that Pacific Steam built for the London-to-Australia route.
-Launched on 10 July 1899 and registered in Liverpool on 26 October, she left London on her maiden voyage was on 24 November in a joint service with the Orient Steam Navigation Company.
+Launched on 10 July 1899 and registered in Liverpool on 26 October.
+She left London on her maiden voyage was on 24 November in a joint service with the Orient Steam Navigation Company.
 She carried 140 first-class, 180 second-class and 300 third-class passengers, a total of 620.
-In December 1902, Ortona was used to return troops to the UK after the end of the Second Boer War.
+In December 1902 Ortona was used to return troops to the UK after the end of the Second Boer War.